 Exemption of Regulated Products under the Human Organ Transplant Ordinance (Cap.
 465)

-In Hong Kong, the This link will open in a new windowHuman Organ Transplant Ordinance (Cap.
+In Hong Kong, the Human Organ Transplant Ordinance (Cap.
 465) (“the Ordinance”) was enacted in 1995.
 It aims to prohibit commercial dealings in human organs intended for transplanting, to restrict the transplanting of human organs between living persons and the transplanting of imported human organs, and for supplementary purposes connected with those matters.

 With the advances in medical technology, certain products made from human tissues (such as skin and bone derived products) are now available overseas for transplanting purposes.
 As these products fall within the definition of "organ" 1 in section 2 of the Ordinance, commercial dealings of these products are prohibited in Hong Kong.
 To allow registered medical practitioners and registered dentists in Hong Kong the opportunity to use these products for transplant without contravening the Ordinance, amendment has been made to the Ordinance to provide for the Director of Health ("the Director") a mechanism to exempt these products (namely "regulated products") from the provision of commercial dealings and other sections of the Ordinance as appropriate.
 However, the principles enshrined in the Ordinance that donation of human organs/tissues for making of these products is on a voluntary basis are upheld.
 A product which falls within the definition of "organ" 1 and has been subjected to "processing" as stipulated in the Ordinance will be regarded as "regulated product".
 The Director may, on application, exempt a regulated product from the application of the whole or any part(s) of the Ordinance.
 The amended Ordinance has come into operation on 1 September 2011.